Pathoschild/smapi-mod-dump/compiled/okay (Harmony)/Tilled Soil Decay/README.md

 * Add support for Ginger Island

 #### 5.2:
-* Removed changing soil decay at the start of a new month, as it seems to have been removed from the game.
+* Removed changing soil decay at the start of a new season, as it seems to have been removed from the game.

+#### 5.6:
+* Added back changing soil decay at the start of a new season, due to populair request.
+* Updated for Stardew Valley 1.5.6

+#### 5.7:
+* Soil decay at the start of a new season was not removed.
+This version allows you to configure that decay.